jantimon/html-webpack-plugin/README.md

 Allowed values are as follows:

 - `title`: The title to use for the generated HTML document.
+- `filename`: The file to write the HTML to.
+Defaults to `index.html`.
+   You can specify a subdirectory here too (eg: `assets/admin.html`).

 Here's an example webpack config illustrating how to use these options:
 ```javascript